 Wisconsin utilities, such as Xcel and Madison Gas & Electric, have already made commitments to 100% carbon-free electricity by 2050.
 There is momentum and energy (pun intended) around making the shift to clean energy solutions that not only cost less but also protect our planet and our health from harm.
 At a recent industry event, public utility CEOs from Alliant Energy, Madison Gas & Electric, and WPPI Energy indicated zero carbon energy is possible before 2050, with one CEO indicating, “We have the will.
 We will find the way.”
 These statements are an important shift in the energy conversation; we are now talking about how to address the transition and are proactively looking at the opportunities ahead of us.

 This goal is a much-needed starting point, and it’s the first real state action on climate change in over a decade.
 Wisconsin now joins a number of other Midwest states also making commitments to reduce carbon emissions and transition to clean energy.

-We are in favor of this goal because it starts the conversation around how we achieve a transition to clean energy while maintaining reliability utilizing technologies like energy storage and planning ahead for future electricity needs from sectors like transportation.
-In many ways, this goal is very aggressive, when you think about how little movement on climate policies there has been in the last 8 years.
-It gets people in the Capitol and around the state talking where there was little (if any) talk before.
+We are in favor of this goal because it starts the conversation around how we achieve a transition to clean energy while maintaining reliability, utilizing technologies including energy storage and planning ahead for future electricity needs from sectors such as transportation.
+In many ways, this goal is very aggressive when you think about how little movement on climate policies there has been in the last 8 years.
+It gets people in the Capitol and around the state talking about clean energy where there was little (if any) talk before.